metamn/inu-v2-b/README.md

 ## Development process

 A short overview of the major steps and tasks done.
 It is completely based on [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) with each step separated into a feature branch.
+Every branch goes into deeper details in its README.md.

 ### Mocks - [v0.0.1](https://github.com/metamn/inu-v2-b/tree/v0.0.1-mock)